joannakl/ossd_s20/activities/git_rebase.markdown

 <br><br>

 Keep in mind:
-- `git` does not allow you to easily add empty files or empty commits, so make sure that your files actually contain something in them
+- `git` does not allow you to easily add empty files or empty commits, so make sure that your files actually contain something in them (if the files are independently created in different branches, they should have content that is different)
 - to see the log of commits in different branches (as shown above) you can run
   ```
   git log --graph --oneline --all